Exabel/api/exabel/graph/doc/relationships.rst

     :query toEntity: The entity resource name of the end point of the relationship on the form ``entityTypes/{entityTypeId}}/entities/{entityId}`` (required)

-    :>json string parent: Relationship type resource name :>json string fromEntity: The entity resource name of the start point of the relationship :>json string toEntity: The entity resource name of the end point of the relationship :>json string description: Relationship description
+    :resjson string parent: Relationship type resource name
+    :resjson string fromEntity: The entity resource name of the start point of the relationship
+    :resjson string toEntity: The entity resource name of the end point of the relationship
+    :resjson string description: Relationship description
-    :>json object properties: Relationship properties
+    :resjson object properties: Relationship properties

 ..  http:example:: curl wget python-requests